Suzuki Motor chairman to retire after leading firm for over 40 years

 Suzuki Motor Corp.
 Chairman Osamu Suzuki will retire after leading the Japanese automaker for more than 40 years and making it into a global player with an overwhelming dominance in the Indian car market, the firm said Wednesday.

-The 91-year-old chairman will leave the post at a shareholders’ meeting slated for June and become an adviser, it said.
-Suzuki has served as either president, chairman or CEO since 1978.
+The 91-year-old chairman will leave the post at a shareholders meeting slated for June and become an adviser, it said.
+Suzuki has served as either president, chairman or CEO of the company, known for its minivehicles and motorcycles, since 1978.

+"I decided to give way to successors to promote a midterm business plan," which the Hamamatsu, Shizuoka Prefecture-based company released the same day, Suzuki said during an online news conference.

+He added that the company's 100-year anniversary last year also prompted his decision to step down from the chairman's post.

+Under the business plan, Suzuki aims to achieve sales of ¥4.8 trillion ($46 billion) in fiscal 2025, up from ¥3.49 trillion in fiscal 2019, and widely expand its electrification of vehicles from 2025.

+Suzuki joined the automaker in 1958 when he married into its founding family.
+He took the family name of his wife, the daughter of then President Shunzo Suzuki.

-The carmaker saw its consolidated sales expand sixfold from around ¥500 billion ($4.7 billion) in fiscal 1980 to ¥3 trillion in fiscal 2006.
+Under his chairmanship, the company saw its consolidated sales expand sixfold from around ¥500 billion in fiscal 1980 to ¥3 trillion in fiscal 2006.

 Suzuki played a crucial role as president when the automaker decided to team up with Maruti Udyog Ltd., then a state-run Indian carmaker, and launched joint production of the Maruti 800, a redesigned Suzuki Alto, in the world's second most populous nation in December 1983.